printdotio/printio-ios-sdk/project_setup.md

 The Print.io SDK depends on some frameworks, so you'll need to add them to any target's "Link Binary With Libraries" Build Phase.
 Make sure your app is being linked against all the following libraries:

-- Accounts.framework
-- Accelerate.framework
-- AddressBook.framework
-- AddressBookUI.framework
-- AssetsLibrary.framework
-- AdSupport.framework
+- AVFoundation.framework
 - AudioToolbox.framework
-- AVFoundation.framework
-- CFNetwork.framework
-- CoreGraphics.framework
 - CoreMedia.framework
 - CoreLocation.framework
-- CoreVideo.framework
-- CoreImage.framework
-- CoreTelephony.framework
 - Foundation.framework
+- libxml2.dylib
-- ImageIO.framework
+- libsqlite3.dylib
 - PrintIO.framework
-- MessageUI.framework
-- MobileCoreServices.framework
-- libc++.dylib
-- libsqlite3.dylib
-- libxml2.2.dylib
-- libz.dylib
-- OpenGLES.framework
-- QuartzCore.framework
-- Social.framework
-- SystemConfiguration.framework
-- Security.framework
-- StoreKit.framework
-- Twitter.framework
 - UIKit.framework